kbdharun/Data-Structures-Algorithms/Bubble_sort,Insertion_sort/Algorithm.md

 ## Bubble Sort

-**Algorithm bubbleSort (list, last)**
+### Algorithm bubbleSort (list, last)

->*Purpose:* sort an array using bubble sort, Adjacent elements are compared and exchanged until list is completely ordered.<br>
+- *Purpose:* sort an array using bubble sort, Adjacent elements are compared and exchanged until list is completely ordered.
-*Pre:* List must contain at least one item last contains index to last element in the list<br>
+- *Pre:* List must contain at least one item last contains index to last element in the list.
-*Post:* List has been rearranged in sequence low to high<br>
+- *Post:* List has been rearranged in sequence low to high.

 1. set current to 0
 2. set sorted to false